BBRathnayaka/Kubernetes-Docker/Docker/wordpress-site (Developer Enviroment)/README.md

 # Setup wordpress site on Developer Enviroment

 ### Developer Enviroment
 Developer enviroment will be either windows or linux.
-XAMMP or WAMP server or docker is setup in developers machine.
+XAMMP/WAMP server or docker is setup in developer machine.

 ### site-data
 If core-files of a wordpress site is altered those files are moved into this folder.
 These should be mounted individually as shown in docker-compose file below.